Strawberry Moscow Mules

 And for an adults-only gathering, nothing refreshes quite like a Moscow mule.
 My ultimate goal is to make a mule for all seasons!

-I have a caramel apple cider mule for fall, a grapefruit mule for winter, and a Kentucky mule that is perfect pretty much year ’round, and today, I’m bringing you this strawberry Moscow mule recipe perfect for any summer day.
+I have a caramel apple cider mule for fall, a grapefruit mule for winter, and a bourbon mule that is perfect pretty much year ’round, and today, I’m bringing you this strawberry Moscow mule recipe perfect for any summer day.
 Don’t forget some spicy potato chips for snacking.

 What’s in a Moscow mule?